Deeply Tactical ASCII Dungeon-Crawler

 Rest & Healing

 The only way to "heal" in Monster Lily is to rest, or use a healing item.
 This is done to avoid the "stair-dancing" sort of strategies that are a common way to cheese in Roguelikes.
-The only downside of resting is it takes time, which means more Phantom Monsters, but nonetheless it's usually a good a idea to rest after every battle.
+The only downside of resting is it takes time, which means more Phantom Monsters, but nonetheless it's usually a good idea to rest after every battle.